 Croatia has many amazing things to do, from impressive mountain ranges to a beautiful coastline.
 There is something for everyone in Croatia, as there is such a diverse range of activities.
-So whether you prefer to spend time on the beach, hiking adventures, or a romantic dinner, this small country has much to choose from.
+So whether you prefer to spend time on the beach, a luxurious villa, hiking adventures, or a romantic dinner, this small country has much to choose from.

 You may want to consider exploring different regions during one trip, or perhaps plan return trips to check out different places each time.
 While these destinations may be popular for tourists, they are unique sights.
 Careful planning can also help you to avoid peak tourist times.